eklausme/saaze-lemire/content/blog/2013/11-12-life-is-short-pick-good-ideas.md

 How can you get better at picking ideas?

-- Make it cheaper to test many ideas quickly.- Remain socially connected.
+- Make it cheaper to test many ideas quickly.
+- Remain socially connected.

 I think that you need at least a little bit of these two ingredients to do well.